nus-cs2103-AY2021S1/tp/docs/team/constancensq.md

 * **New Feature**: Developed CasePerson (Suspect/Witness/Victim) to contain more fields (Pull Request [\#153](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/153), [\#235](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/235))
   * What it does: Users can specify the name, sex, phone, email and address when adding a suspect, witness or victim to the case.
   Name, sex and phone are compulsory fields used to identify two different suspects/victims/witnesses, while other fields are optional.
-  * Justification: This features improves the product as it provides more depth to the product, allowing users to specify more details related to the person to be added to the case.
+  * Justification: This feature improves the product as it provides more depth to the product, allowing users to specify more details related to the person to be added to the case.
   This gives more importance to the added CasePerson rather than just having a name, as the CasePersons could be contacted with the extra information provided.
   Within each category, the compulsory fields identify the specific CasePerson to prevent duplicates.
   * Highlights: This enhancement affects existing commands and commands to be added in the future.